John-Maravelis/moodle_block/README.md

-This is a a custom Moodle block developed as a project for a university class.
+This a custom Moodle block developed for a university project.
+Its purpose is to show the users registered to all of your classes and all the currently active classes you have.